-- Whether the proposal meets the development objectives and requirements of this schedule - Whether development achieves housing and employment at the scale and intensity sought by the development outcomes of this schedule. - Whether the development contributes to a building typology that supports a range of uses, including non-residential.
+- Whether the development meets the development objectives and requirements of this schedule. - Whether development achieves housing and employment at the scale and intensity sought by the development outcomes of this schedule. - Whether the development contributes to a building typology that supports a range of uses, including non-residential.

-Building form
+Building Form

-- Whether building form provides a varied and architecturally interesting skyline. - Demonstration of exemplary design through high-quality architecture, landscape architecture and urban design for the site as supported, where required, by an independent design review that endorses the proposed outcomes for the site. - Whether the street wall height and setbacks provide a human scale to the public realm. - Whether front setbacks above the street wall are sufficient to distinguish upper levels. - The relationship between the proposed building setbacks and anticipated building setbacks within a site or adjacent properties to provide equitable access to privacy, daylight and outlook having regard to the proposed internal uses and the height of existing or proposed adjoining built form. - The extent of building articulation, visual interest and variety of materials for a building. - Whether the development avoids repetitive stepped forms. - Whether the building form appropriately responds to the heritage character of Whitehorse Road and Station Street, through appropriate setbacks, materiality and articulation. - Development should not unreasonably reduce sunlight on identified public open spaces.
-Where shadows increase, consider the following: - · The extent of shadows cast by adjacent buildings. - · The nature and use of the space. - · The relative area that will remain in sunlight.
+- Whether building form contributes to a varied and architecturally interesting skyline. - Demonstration of design excellence through high-quality architecture, landscape architecture and urban design for the site as supported, where required, by an independent design review that endorses the proposed outcomes for the site. - Whether the street wall height and setbacks provide a human scale to the public realm. - Whether front setbacks above the street wall are sufficient to distinguish upper levels. - The relationship between the proposed building setbacks and anticipated building setbacks within a site or adjacent properties to provide equitable access to privacy, daylight and outlook having regard to the proposed internal uses and the height of existing or proposed adjoining built form. - The extent of building articulation, visual interest and variety of materials for a building. - Whether the development avoids repetitive stepped forms. - Development should not unreasonably reduce sunlight on identified public open spaces.
+Where shadows increase, consider the following: - The extent of shadows cast by adjacent buildings. - The nature and use of the space. - The relative area that will remain in sunlight.